hyperfield/ai-file-sorter/README.md

 1. Launch the application (see the last step in [Installation](#installation) according your OS).
 2. Select a directory to analyze.

+### Using dry run and undo

+- In the results dialog, you can enable **"Dry run (preview only, do not move files)"** to preview planned moves.
+A preview dialog shows From/To without moving any files.
+- After a real sort, the app saves a persistent undo plan.
+You can revert later via **Edit → "Undo last run"** (best-effort; skips conflicts/changes).
 3. Tick off the checkboxes on the main window according to your preferences.
 4. Click the **"Analyze"** button.
 The app will scan each file and/or directory based on your selected options.
 5. A review dialog will appear.
 Verify the assigned categories (and subcategories, if enabled in step 3).